tvdboom/ATOM/docs_sources/user_guide/data_management.md

 using the [shrink][atomclassifier-shrink] method to convert the dtypes to their smallest possible matching dtype.

-Apart from the dataset itself, a model's [prediction attributes][] (e.g.
+When working with large datasets and multiple branches, it becomes impossible to store all branches in memory at the same time.
+To avoid out-of-memory errors, use atom's [`memory`][atomclassifier-memory] parameter.
+If not `False`, atom saves the data of inactive branches at the specified location (in a directory called `joblib`, the name of the underlying library managing the caching), maintaining only the current active branch in memory.
+This mechanism results in a slight drop in performance, but can save a lot of memory.
+Additionally, the memory's location is also used to cache the output of the `fit` method of transformers in the pipeline.
+See [here][example-memory-considerations] an example using the memory parameter.

-`#!python atom.lr.predict_train`), metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
-This data can occupy a considerable amount of memory for large datasets.
-You can delete all these attributes using the [clear][atomclassifier-clear] method in order to free some memory before [saving][atomclassifier-save] the class.
+Apart from the dataset itself, a model's metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
+You can delete all these attributes using the [clear][atomclassifier-clear] method in order to free some memory before [saving][atomclassifier-save] atom.

 <br>